YosysHQ/yosys/README.md

 	$ sudo port install bison flex readline gawk libffi \
 		git mercurial graphviz pkgconfig python36

+On FreeBSD use the following command to install all prerequisites:

+	# pkg install bison flex readline gawk libffi\
+		git mercurial graphviz pkgconfig python3 python36 tcl-wrapper

+On FreeBSD system use gmake instead of make.
+To run tests use:
+    % MAKE=gmake CC=cc gmake test

 There are also pre-compiled Yosys binary packages for Ubuntu and Win32 as well as a source distribution for Visual Studio.
 Visit the Yosys download page for more information: http://www.clifford.at/yosys/download.html